Make your vacation fantasies come true.

 If you’re like me, you probably didn’t know Phuket is an island and not attached to the mainland.
 Phuket is the largest island in Thailand, located on the western coast.
 It’s known for white sand beaches and interesting rock formations by Phang Nga Bay.
-Travelers have many options to venture out to other island by boat around Phuket, such as Koh Naka where COMO Beach Club is located.
+Travelers have many options to venture out to other islands by boat around Phuket, such as Koh Naka, where COMO Beach Club is located.

 Phuket is the ultimate luxury destination in Southern Thailand with endless choices for five star hotels and resorts all over the island.
 For a swanky Thailand vacation, Phuket is your one-stop for a glamorous time lounging on white sand beaches!

 To be honest, I was most excited to see Koh Phi Phi and I was quite let down by what I found there.
 From the moment I disembarked from the boat, I felt like I was in Disneyland for partying adults and backpackers.
 The beaches look absolutely unreal, with the lightest shade of turquoise water that’s crystal clear.
 But when you turn around on the beach, there are endless bars and party hostels blaring bad EDM music and peddling buckets of alcohol.
 It’s was a bit morbid how a place with such trashy parties could be so unbelievably beautiful.